 So I got a new camera to play with — the Chinon CE II Memotron with quite a good lens.
 It was well past sunset so I thought about pushing a film I knew well enough anticipate the outcome.
 And I had a small project in mind: My beloved wife.

 The pictures turned out quite well.
 I knew about the softness I would get with ILFORD HP5 PLUS pushed to 1600 — I developed in Kodak X-TOL which gives me nice grain I can tolerate, even love.
 As I shot with that lens fully open, some more softness showed up in the pics.
 The development of HP5 PLUS is as easy as it can get and it dries fully flat.
 Good for scanning.

-Submit your own 5 Frames With...
+Submit your 5 Frames... today

-If you like what you're reading you can help this passion project by heading on over to the EMULSIVE Patreon page.
+If you like what you're reading you can also help this passion project by heading over to the EMULSIVE Patreon page and contributing as little as a dollar a month.
 There's also print and apparel over at Society 6, currently showcasing over two dozen t-shirt designs and over a dozen unique photographs available for purchase.